Here are the 7 simple steps in strategic planning process…

 In the same way, you’ve got “rocks” lying around your business that you would never think to use until a compelling vision gives them meaning as a resource.

-Step Five: What’s our strategy?
+Step 5 In The Strategic Planning Process: What’s our strategy?

 Strategy exists to serve a vision.